phatak-dev/blog/_posts/2017-08-11-introduction-to-spark-structured-streaming-part-5.md

 The below are the steps to create a csv file stream and process the data.

 ### 1. Defining the Schema
 As we discussed in our earlier posts, structured streaming doesn't support schema inference.
-So if we are reading data from csv or other sources, we need to explicitley define the schema in our program.
+So if we are reading data from csv or other sources, we need to explicitly define the schema in our program.

 The below code defines a schema for csv file which we saw earlier.
 It uses standard dataframe schema API to do so.